CDCgov/fdns-ui-react/src/documentation/design-guidelines/icons.md

-Icons are visual symbols used to represent ideas, objects, or actions.
-They communicate messages at a glance, afford interactivity, and draw attention to important information.
+Icons are visual symbols they provide an important part of any design system or application experience.
+Icons help us quickly navigate using a visual-language that represent actions, concepts, and objects that provide information without heavy text content.
+Icons should be simple, repeatable, visually complimentary to the needed information.